yiimaker/yii2-email-templates/README.md

     ]);
     ```

-    this methods replace keys in template to real data.
+    this methods replace placeholders in template with real data.

 4. Now you can use data of this template in your logic